We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Benzocaine wipes, or premature ejaculation wipes, may offer an effective alternative treatment for premature ejaculation.
 This condition is when a male reaches orgasm before sufficient or satisfactory sexual intercourse.

-While certain medications, mechanical erection devices, and surgical procedures may help reduce premature ejaculation, some people may find these options too costly or ineffective.
+While certain medications, mechanical erection devices, and surgical procedures may help reduce premature ejaculation, some may find these options too costly.

-This article explores benzocaine wipes in more detail and how they may help treat premature ejaculation.
+This article explores benzocaine wipes and how they may help treat premature ejaculation.

-The Urology Care Foundation states that about 33% of males between 18–59 years in the United States experience premature ejaculation.
+The Urology Care Foundation states that about 33% of males aged 18–59 in the United States experience premature ejaculation.

 Premature ejaculation wipes contain low doses of benzocaine, a mild topical anesthetic.
 The solution on these wipes decreases skin sensitivity on the head and shaft of the penis, delaying the ejaculatory response.